unibg-seclab/unibg-seclab.github.io/content/publications/2019-12-09-dynamic-allocation-decentralized-cloud/index.md

 guarantee confidentiality and availability of their data.
-In this paper, we present an approach enabling data owners to keep data confidentiality and availability under control, limiting the owners intervention with corrective actions when availability or confidentiality is at risk.
+In this paper, we present an approach enabling data owners to keep data confidentiality and availability under control, limiting the confidentiality is at risk.
 Our approach is based on the combined adoption of AONT (All-Or-Nothing-Transform) and fountain codes.
 It provides confidentiality of outsourced data also against